0xdavid7/tranhuyducseven/README.md

 - 👋 Hi, I’m @tranhuyducseven
 - 👀 I’m interested in basketball
 - 🌱 I’m currently learning Data Structures and Algorithms.
 I feel so stress. :((
-- 💞️ I’m looking to collaborate AI, Web.
+- 💞️ I’m looking to collaborate on the AI.

 <!---